 The CDC recommends regular testing for hepatitis B and C. In addition, there are a number of harm reduction strategies that can also be used to reduce the risk of transmission and infection, including:

 - Using clean needles only, not sharing them

 - If reusing needles, follow instructions on how to clean them with bleach and flush them out

 - Ensure you use condoms when having sex.

 Local shelters and harm reduction organizations provide a range of services for people who use drugs and/or experience homelessness, including free syringes, sharp disposal containers for used needles, wound cleaning, free condoms, and testing.
 These organizations also help refer people to other services, like mental health care, medical help, housing, and shelter.

 Ready to talk to a treatment specialist?
-Contact us today (800) 662-HELP (4357) to learn about flexible treatment programs for drug and alcohol addiction.
+Contact us today 800-926-9037 (Who Answers?) to learn about flexible treatment programs for drug and alcohol addiction.